dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-05.md

 ### Task 2: Configure Web Content Filtering

-Configure policies across your device groups to block certain categories.
-Blocking a category prevents users within specified device groups from accessing URLs associated with the category.
-For any category that's not blocked, the URLs are automatically audited.
-Your users can access the URLs without disruption, and you'll gather access statistics to help create a more custom policy decision.
-Your users will see a block notification if an element on the page they're viewing is making calls to a blocked resource.
+In this task, configure policies across device groups to block specified categories, preventing user access to associated URLs, while automatically auditing non-blocked categories for access statistics, ensuring uninterrupted user access, and notifying users if a page element attempts to call a resource in a blocked category.

 1. Navigate to the [Microsoft Defender Portal](https://go.microsoft.com/fwlink/p/?linkid=2077139).